uphonia/Pokedex/README.md

-# Pokedex
+# Pokepedia

-React project emulating the Pokedex from the Pokemon series, with gained inspiration from Bulbapedia (https://bulbapedia.bulbagarden.net/wiki/Main_Page)
+Personal rendition of a Pokemon encyclopedia created with React.
+Inspired by Bulbapedia (https://bulbapedia.bulbagarden.net/wiki/Main_Page)

 ## Installation
 Use npm to set up the project